DanielHJacobsen/markdown-cv/index.md

 Saab Danmark, *Software Architect*
 <br>
 <br>
-As a software architect at Saab, my primary task was to design and develop the advanced TactiCall VCS product for the civil and military aviation industry.
+As a software architect at Saab, Daniel's primary task was to design and develop the advanced TactiCall VCS product for the civil and military aviation industry.
 <br>
 <br>
-During my time as software architect on the project, both the product and the team have experienced rapid development.
+During Daniel's time as software architect on the project, both the product and the team have experienced rapid development.
 The product has gone from consisting of a few lines of code to today being a full commercial system.
 At the same time, the team has grown from just three developers to today consisting of 10 developers and 2 testers.
 <br>
 <br>
-In addition to design and development, my role also included facilitating the development process.
+In addition to design and development, the consultant's role also included facilitating the development process.
 It was therefore also his responsibility to coordinate deadlines for the development team, stand-up/retrospective/kickoff facilitation (SCRUM master tasks) as well as long-term development planning and strategy.
 <br>
 <br>
-The involvement in the VCS project has given me extensive knowledge and experience with microservice architectures, multiple programming languages and technologies, as well as hands-on experience in driving high-quality software deliveries.
+The involvement in the VCS project has given the consultant extensive knowledge and experience with microservice architectures, multiple programming languages and technologies, as well as hands-on experience in driving high-quality software deliveries.
 <br>
 <br>
-In the role of software architect, my specific development tasks have varied, from Frontend(e.g. SPA web server, Electron application or internal NPM packages) and Backend development(e.g. Concurrency handling or database and external protocol integration) , for DevOps tasks(e.g. Ansible deployments, Docker debugging and Karaf bundle container handling).
+In the role of software architect, the consultant's specific development tasks have varied, from Frontend (e.g. SPA web server, Electron application or internal NPM packages) and Backend development (e.g. Concurrency handling or database and external protocol integration) , for DevOps tasks (e.g. Ansible deployments, Docker debugging and Karaf bundle container handling).

 ### Skills utilized
 [![Javascript Badge](https://img.shields.io/badge/JavaScript-{{page.color}}?logo=javascript&labelColor=black)](#)